Augustus van Horne Ellis: Early life and career

 A.V.H.
 Ellis was born in New York City to parents Samuel Corp Ellis and Eliza Van Horne on May 1st, 1827 and educated in the city's public schools.
 He later attended Columbia University.
 Prior to the outbreak of the Civil War, he was a lawyer in New York City.
 At some point, he moved to California, where he became a tax commissioner and a fireman, and later, a sea captain.
 Ellis is said to have voyaged to the Kingdom of Hawaii, where he became friends with the king of the islands.
 Kamehameha III appointed Ellis as the head of the Hawaiian Navy, but when Ellis discovered that the navy had no warships, he returned to California and became captain of a steamship.

-The Sinking of the Opelousas
+The sinking of the Opelousas

 In 1857, A.V.H Ellis was standing Captain of the steamship S.S Opelousas which was sailing between Galveston, Texas and Berwicks Bay, Louisiana in the Gulf of Mexico.
-On the night of November 12, 1857, at about 12 o'clock, the steamships Opelousas and Galveston, both belonging to the same company, came in collision while on the passage between Galveston and Berwick's bay; by this accident eighteen people died, and the Opelousas became a total wreck.
-Captain Ellis, as well as the crews of the Opelousas and the Galveston turned themselves into the US Commissioner in New Orleans and were put on trial for the loss of the ship.
+On the night of November 12, 1857, at about 12 o'clock, the steamships Opelousas and Galveston, both belonging to the same company, came in collision while on the passage between Galveston and Berwick Bay; by this accident eighteen people died, and the Opelousas became a total wreck.
+Captain Ellis, as well as the crews of the Opelousas and the Galveston, turned themselves into the US Commissioner in New Orleans and were put on trial for the loss of the ship.
 All men were acquitted and set free.